Lokeshprog/M1_Game_TicTacToe/1_Requirements/README.md

 ### OPPORTUNITIES

-It is a computer game and can have fun and relief.
+Computer gaming

 ### THREATS

-Game can Crash due to some technical errors.
+1. Game can Crash due to some technical errors.
-Game may end with Draw.
+2. Block sometimes

 ## 4 W’s and 1 H